hickeyc32/OARbot_examples/README.md

 By using Haar Cascades in OpenCV2, a webcam can detect a users face and smile to control the movement of the OARbot.

 #### banjOAR_kazooie
 The pygame library is used to control the OARbot with WASD movement and mouse-controlled look.
-The gazebo world is a *rough* recreation of the level "Spiral Mountain" from Banjo-Kazooie
+The gazebo world is a *rough* recreation of the level "Spiral Mountain" from Banjo-Kazooie.
+To load the world map you must have the "spiral_mountain.sdf" file in your working directory, or an appropriate path must be provided.